Sunak abandons opposition to new onshore windfarms

 Liberal Democrat energy spokesperson Wera Hobhouse said that if the government had U-turned earlier “families and pensioners up and down the country could have saved money on their bills” this winter “but sadly this is all too late.”

-She added that even the climbdown would still leave it far too difficult” to get onshore wind projects off the ground.
+She added that even the climbdown would still leave it “far too difficult” to get onshore wind projects off the ground.

+Shadow Levelling Up secretary Lisa Nandy accused Mr Sunak of being “in office but not in power”.

+She said the prime minister and the Levelling Up secretary Michael Gove had been forced into the U-turn “because they’re too weak to stand up to another backbench rebellion.”

 Register for free to continue reading